 If you are enrolled in this course through COF Cross Registration, notify your course instructor.
 Please provide her/him with your email address to be sure that you receive course information in a timely way.
 You should also discuss how to access online applications that might be used in the course.

 WEEKLY SCHEDULE:

+The following schedule is tentative and subject to change (including topics, assignments, and quizzes).
 It will benefit you greatly to complete the assigned reading before attending the lecture.